Do I Need a Merchant Account to use Paypal?

 Underwriters may ask for more paperwork, especially if your expected sales volumes are high.
 The process is usually straightforward but it’s a good idea to think ahead and have everything ready to avoid delays.

-We at SecureGlobalPay are long established providers of full service merchant accounts.
+We at SecureGlobalPay are long-established providers of full-service merchant accounts.
 Our specialty is partnering with specialist banks and card processing companies.
 Our network of contacts in the payments industry means we can provide a payment solution for any legal business.
 Even those that have been declined by US banks.

 Our payment processing experts will match your business to an ideal credit card processing company.
 Then they guide you through the application process.